 What genetic diagnostics can offer patients with pulmonological diseases

-Another example of the utility of genetic testing in hereditary pulmonary diseases is shown in primary ciliary dyskinesia (PCD) cases.
+Another example of the utility of genetic testing in hereditary pulmonary diseases is shown through primary ciliary dyskinesia (PCD) cases.
 PCD is a genetic disorder affecting the function of motile cilia.
 Clinically, PCD may present with neonatal respiratory distress, chronic coughing, and recurrent sinus or ear infections.
 In 15–50% of PCD cases, some or even all major visceral organs are reversed from their normal positions – the partial form called situs ambiguous/heterotaxy, and the complete form situs inversus.
 Genetic diagnosis helps in understanding a patient’s symptomology, and testing will differentiate it from cystic fibrosis, which may mimic the clinical presentation of PCD.

 A selection of our pulmonology panels